rileyshahar/aga/docs/cli.md

 # Command-Line Interface

-The command-line interface allows checking (via test cases with provided `aga_output`) the validity of golden solutions, as well as generating the autograder file from a problem.
+The command-line interface allows checking (via test cases with provided `aga_expect`) the validity of golden solutions, as well as generating the autograder file from a problem.

 ## Problem Discovery